PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 This is where I take all my out-of-town friends for their first Bay experience.
 The beach launch is perfect for beginners, and you can paddle north along the shoreline or head out toward the Bay Bridge for Instagram-worthy shots.
 On calm days, experienced paddlers can cross to Kent Island, but watch the shipping channel - those container ships create serious wake.

 Pro tip: Launch early morning to avoid powerboat traffic and afternoon winds.
+The park opens at sunrise, and the first two hours offer the calmest conditions you'll find on the Chesapeake.

 2. Quiet Waters Park, Annapolis